Page-bottom layout change on the way. Details here.

 - Many MMOs are following this model, with public test servers to increase the likelihood of game-breaking bugs being squashed prior to release.
 Examples include Final Fantasy XI and City of Heroes.

 - With Final Fantasy XIV screwing the pooch terribly on worldwide release, the game has been in perpetual beta ever since, with no monthly fee while the developers rectify the (many) obvious problems with the game.
-As of this writing, Final Fantasy XIV version 2.0 is quickly approaching release, but there are currently no plans to charge for the game.
+However, the game was finally re-released as A Realm Reborn AKA patch 2.0 and the results of the bug squashing showed.
+Of course, with the game properly fixed, subscription fees came back.

 - Most localized Korean, Japanese, Chinese and Taiwanese Free To Play MMOs tend to stagnate at the Open Beta phase long after the parent version has officially gone gold.
 This could be due to publisher policy, however.